johanpadilla/TMDB-Android/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variable to the local.properties file located in the root of the project.
+To run this project, you will need to add the following environment variable to a new file called secret.properties file and located it in the root of the project.
-Ask for the token to the recruiter.
+Ask for the token, or generate it using the TMDB service.

-`token=""`
+`API_URL=""`
+`ACCESS_TOKEN=""`

 ## Features